First Montreal biker war: Prelude

 This conflict would set the stage for the First Biker War, the war involved Satan's Choice Motorcycle Club and the Popeye Moto Club, Canada's largest biker clubs at the time engaging one another.
 Support for the conflict was divided between the Hells Angels and the Outlaws as they each backed their respective allies and prepared for their expansion north.
 Notorious Quebecois biker and hitman Yves Trudeau would establish himself during this conflict as one of Canada's most dangerous criminals.

-In 1974, Cecil Kirby and Garnet "Mother" McEwen, the president of the Satan's Choice St. Catherine's chapter, travelled to Fort Lauderdale, Florida to meet with senior members of the Outlaws.
+In 1974, Cecil Kirby and Garnet "Mother" McEwen, the president of the Satan's Choice St. Catharines chapter, travelled to Fort Lauderdale, Florida to meet with senior members of the Outlaws.
 McEwen became especially close to the Outlaws and was the most vocal advocate within Satan's Choice of closer ties with the American club.
 Satan's Choice leader Bernie Guindon ultimately forged an alliance with the Outlaws in June 1975.
 Under the terms of the agreement in early 1975, the Outlaws were the exclusive distributors in the United States of the PCP and methamphetamine manufactured by Satan's Choice members in northern Ontario.
 "Canadian Blue" methamphetamine produced in northern Ontario could be sold for $8,000 in Canada per pound, but in the United States saw a significant increase in sale price and was sold for $12,000 U.S. dollars per pound.
 As manufacturing methamphetamine produces a very unpleasant smell that is usually compared to the smell of cat urine, northern Ontario with its sparse population, numerous lakes and vast forests was ideal for manufacturing methamphetamine.
 The Outlaws, who controlled the markets of the Midwest, came to be dependent upon methamphetamine manufactured by Satan's Choice, making a them a firm ally.

 Satan's Choice gained access to a larger support network of clubs throughout the United States and beyond, opening the club to new business opportunities and possibly even reinforcements in the event of another club war.
 Meanwhile, the Outlaws gained a strong ally in Ontario, precluding any expansion by the Hells Angels into the region.
 Furthermore, the Outlaws gained a way to challenge the supremacy of the Hells Angels in Quebec through access to the Montreal chapter of Satan's Choice.
 This led the Montreal chapter and their allies, the Devils Disciples, into open conflict with the Hells Angels-backed Popeyes in 1974; the Hells Angels began to plan for an expansion north and had begun scouting the Popeyes.
 The Popeyes were regarded to be the most violent outlaw biker club in Quebec, and were notorious for engaging in gratuitous and sadistic violence, which is part of the reason why they were later chosen by the Hells Angels for recruitment.
 They had the reputation for being the most prosperous and the most violent motorcycle club in Montreal.